rjcito/phase-2-async-code-challenge/README.md

 # Phase 2 Async Code Challenge

+# Instructions
+- Fork / Clone this repository (Make absolutely that you clicked that fork button, if it has charneff as the user, then you won't have ownership to push to it)
+- Complete the deliverables
+- Make good commits and push to github when finished
+- Fill out Form

+# Requirements
+- Do Not work together on these challenges.
+These are solo challenges.
+- Work through challenges until completed, submittable until 11:59 PST.

+# Directions for submitting
+- Make your final commit and push to github
+- Create a small youtube video explaining your code and showing that it works.
+- Fill out this form
+- Ping your instructor
+Best of luck!

 ## Core Deliverables:
 - Fetch movies from db.json.
 Display all movies in Movie Container component.
 - Add new movie by submitting form (must be controlled) - addition posts to db.json